cloudmesh-community/book/chapters/doc/markdown.md

 Note that in order to indicate a new line in bash we use the `$` sign as prefix which indicates the prompt sign.

+> :warning: Please note that there must be an empty line before and
+> after the code block

 ### Citations in markdown